 • Quiet areas are available for children if they are unhappy - staff will let them stay in school during playtimes (supervised) if they are unhappy.
-However, this must be viewed as a short-term measure; if the child constantly does not want to go out, this must be addressed.
+However, this must be

 • Personalised behaviour targets (Pupil Profile) are devised to support a child to combat inappropriate behaviour.
 Consultation with our SENCO and discussions with parents must form part of this.